CoLRev-Environment/workshop/00_slides.md

 - open data, open-source code (transparency - using Git to see exactly what was changed) - not the most common approach in the context of LR
 - validation of data and code (manual and algorithmic)
-- easy undo operations
--> paradigm change: no longer require "blind trust" in algorithms/student assistants
+- easy undo operations: paradigm change: no longer require "blind trust" in algorithms/student assistants

 enables / requires